Category: Leadership & Management

 Please note that you must be an active member of the PRSA IPA to register for this brown bag discussion.
 PRSA non-Section members, join the Independent Practitioners Alliance Section today.

-Natalie Ghidotti, APR, is principal of Ghidotti Communications, a public relations consulting firm with clients in health care, retail, banking/finance, professional services and nonprofits.
-Natalie serves as chairman of PRSA’s Independent Practitioners Alliance, is a member of the PRConsultants Group and is past president of the Arkansas PRSA Chapter.
+As immediate past chair of PRSA’s Independent Practitioners Alliance, Ghidotti is a member of the PRConsultants Group and is past president of the Arkansas PRSA Chapter.